hamzahamru/dark-forest/README.md

 # Installation

-Install NodeJs to your laptop/pc
+Install nodejs to your laptop/pc.
+Use the nodejs package manager [npm](https://nodejs.org/en) to install package.

 Paste this to your terminal
 ```python